 Lang Scholar Profiles

-Tyler Alexander ’17 Project Ké, Tyler’s Lang Project, is designed to improve Haiti’s healthcare system by establishing a CPR standard for Haitian healthcare providers and by creating an organization, in partnership with Haitian hospitals and communities, through which CPR can be taught and learned.
-Project Ké will retain CPR-certified instructors to teach the most up-to-date methods of CPR to classes of Haitian healthcare providers.
-Each class will contain an average of twelve students and last about two hours.
-In an effort to promote sustainability and self-sufficiency, Project Ké will train Haitians to become CPR instructors.
-Hence, Project Ké will eventually be able to run with minimal outside involvement.
-Training CPR instructors not only promotes sustainability, but provides much-needed jobs for Haitians, as well.
+Tyler Alexander ’17 Project Ké, Tyler’s Lang Project, is designed to improve Haiti’s healthcare system by establishing a Mass Casualty Intervention (MCI) standard for Haitian healthcare providers and by creating an organization, in partnership with Haitian hospitals and communities, through which MCI skills can be taught and learned.
+Project Ké will retain in-country instructors to teach the most up-to-date methods of MCI to classes of Haitian healthcare providers.
+Each class will contain an average of twelve students and last two weeks.
+In an effort to promote sustainability and self-sufficiency, Project Ké will train Haitians to become program instructors.
+As a result, Project Ké will be able to run with minimal overseas involvement.
+Training MCI instructors not only promotes sustainability, but provides much-needed jobs for Haitians, as well.

-Raven Bennett ’17 Rape Prevention through Early Education, Raven’s Lang Project, aims to prevent rape by delivering consent education to high school aged youth.
+Raven Bennett ’17 The Youth Activist Institute, Raven's Lang Project, aims to prevent rape by delivering consent education to high school-aged youth.
 While most colleges present consent education programming to their incoming students, this preventative measure often comes too late.
-Adolescence is a formidable time in which the brain is still developing and positive representations of sexual violence in the media send negative messages to youth.
-Raven’s demand-sensitive model of consent education paired with lessons on social justice methodology —working in partnership with Santa Monica Police Activities League (PAL), a community center for youth in Southern California—will address the issues at hand.
+Adolescence is a formidable time in which the brain is still developing and irresponsible representations of sexual violence in the media send negative messages to youth.
+Bennett’s dynamic model of consent education paired with lessons on social justice methodology — working in partnership with the UCLA Rape Treatment Center in Santa Monica, Calif., — will address the issues at hand.